SteveMicroCode/PIC-TM1637-Library-Code/README.md

 The library is intended to be resource sparing for use on 8 bit PICs.
 It does not attempt floating point handling or offer full printf() style output capability.
 My demo shows how it can be used to output floating point numbers.
-Basic rounding and zero blanking is possible however.
+Basic rounding and zero blanking are possible however.

 Steve, July 2023